 Ice patches as archaeological sites

-Many finds are displaced by meltwater and/or wind, and parts of the same object may be found several hundred meters apart.
+Artefacts only melt out of their original ice matrix when old ice melts.
+Such finds are therefore quite rare.
+Meltwater and wind move the objects.
+Parts of the same object can be found several hundred meters apart.
 The distribution of finds on the sites is thus difficult to interpret.
-Are the artefacts found where they were originally lost or are they displaced?
+We need to know if the artefacts lie where they were originally lost or if are they displaced?